+In 2014 Don Stratton and Hank Heffner became part owners of ISA.
 In 2008, the Independent Softball Association celebrated their 25th year of providing softball players and enthusiasts nationwide with a fun and exciting form of organized softball.

 From the association's unique "Base Burglar," who only pinch runs in the game, to stealing bases, walks that count as hits to your average, inning ending home runs and sacrifices that aren't really sacrifices.
 It's a game that actually makes the catcher part of the game and where the ball is always live.
 This new brand of softball caught on fire in a small town in Tennessee in 1984 and twenty five years later the small flame has grown into a national blaze.